ivanov/vim-ipython/README.rst

 you can define a variable ``let g:ipy_perform_mappings=0`` which will prevent vim-ipython from defining any of the default mappings.

+**Making autocompletion local to a buffer**
+Sometimes autocompletion from ipy breaks other plugins' completions - by setting a variable ``let g:ipy_local_copletefunc`` vim will use ipy completion only for current buffer.

 ---------------
 Current issues:
 ---------------